Property Maintenance Grant for state school maintenance work

 Urgent health and safety work

-You don't get additional PMG funding for unplanned, urgent health and safety work, such as repairing a broken pavement that could be a trip hazard.
+You don't get additional property maintenance grant (PMG) funding for unplanned, urgent health and safety work, such as repairing a broken pavement that could be a trip hazard.
 Do this work immediately using your PMG.

 Non-urgent health and safety maintenance work should be prioritised in your 10YPP.
 Good maintenance will help prevent the need for urgent work.